ExpressGateway/express-gateway.io/docs/policies/proxy.md

 * `toProxy`:
   - true/false, passes the absolute URL as the `path` (useful for proxying to proxies)
 * `prependPath`:
-  - true/false, Default: true - specify whether you want to prepend the target's path to the proxy path
+  - true/false, Default: true - specify whether you want to prepend the target's path to the proxy path.
+See more details below.
 * `ignorePath`:
-  - true/false, Default: false - specify whether you want to ignore the proxy path of the incoming request (note: you will have to append / manually if required).
+  - true/false, Default: false - specify whether you want to ignore the proxy path of the incoming request.
+See more details below.
+* `stripPath`
+  - true/false, Default: false — specify whether you want to strip the `apiEndpoint` path from the final URL.
+See more details below.
 * `localAddress`:
   - Local interface string to bind for outgoing connections
 * `changeOrigin`: